Rajan Parrikar Music Archive

 Ramashreya Jha receives the Sangeet Natak Akademi Award from Indian President Abdul Kalam in 2005.

-Ramrang has spent most of his musical life in relative isolation, away from the glare of public adulation, and on the fringes of the community of active performing musicians.
-This is entirely in keeping with his character and inner conviction that music is a lifelong sadhana requiring of self-discipline.
-In summing up the musical life of Ramashreya Jha “Ramrang,” the understated flourish of Professor G.H.
-Hardy comes to mind: “Whatever we do may be small, but it has a certain character of permanence; and to have produced anything of the slightest permanent interest…is to have done something utterly beyond the powers of the vast majority of men.”
+Ramrang has spent much of his musical journey in relative seclusion, distanced from the clamor of public adulation and the mainstream community of performing musicians.
+This solitude aligns with his ethos — a deep conviction that music is a lifelong sadhana, demanding self-discipline and introspection.
+Reflecting on Ramashreya Jha “Ramrang’s” singular contributions, one is reminded of the understated wisdom of Professor G.H.
+Hardy: “Whatever we do may be small, but it has a certain character of permanence; and to have produced anything of the slightest permanent interest…is to have done something utterly beyond the powers of the vast majority of men.”
 (A Mathematician’s Apology).

 In the present essay, we return to Ramrang’s garden (see the earlier Ramrang – A Bouquet of Compositions).
 This package has been put together from postings made earlier in the Usenet newsgroup rec.music.indian.classical (RMIC).